ibm-cloud-docs/monitoring/provision.md

     `default_receiver` is set to `false` by default.
 Set to `true` to collect platform metrics automatically through this instance in a region.

+    `API_AUTH` is set to the authorization model that is enabled to authenticate with the {{site.data.keyword.mon_full_notm}} service when you use Python scripts or the Sysdig REST API.
+Valid values are: `ANY`, and `IAM_ONLY`.

     For example, to provision an instance with the paid plan, run the following command:

     ```
     ibmcloud resource service-instance-create sysdig-instance-01 sysdig-monitor graduated-tier us-south -p '{"default_receiver": false}'
+    ```
+    {: pre}

+    To provision an instance with the paid plan that only allows IAM tokens, run the following command:

+    ```
+    ibmcloud resource service-instance-create sysdig-instance-01 sysdig-monitor graduated-tier us-south -p '{"default_receiver": false,"external_api_auth": "IAM_ONLY"}'
     ```
     {: pre}